portellam/vfio-script/README.md

 ```

 #### TODO:
+- [ ] add logic to undo changes for other setups, if a given one is chosen.
+  - in other words, prior to install of a given setup, uninstall the rest.

+- [ ] `parse-iommu-devices`: add XML support!
+  - in the mean time, warn the user if a VFIO setup is detected, and quit.
+  - allow for override.

 - [ ] add exclusion arguments (drivers, hardware IDs, to ignore).
 - [ ] add logic to define a safe maximum (and arguments to override) for the following:
   - number of linux kernels to use for GRUB menu entries (example: five kernels)